CSCI-362-03-2015/SilverBullet/README.md

 Installation & Running Instructions:

-1. Clone the project to any desired filepath
+1. Clone the project from the TestAutomationProject branch to any desired filepath

 2. Navigate to /TestAutomation/scripts/